Condensation, Damp and Mould

 4. Ventilation

-- Always ventilate or open a window when using the kitchen or the bathroom and close the doors to prevent moisture in the air from spreading to other parts of the house.
+- Always ventilate or open a window when using the kitchen or the bathroom and close the doors to stop moisture in the air from spreading to other parts of the house.
 Continue to ventilate these rooms for a short time after a shower, bath or cooking and keep the door closed

 - Open bedroom windows for up to one hour as soon as you get up